-Francisco Garcia is the founder of several Garcia companies: Garcia International, LLP, a business consulting firm; Garcia Properties, a property management firm; and Garcia Capital Management, a private equity firm focusing on early- and mid-stage companies.
-All companies are located in Denver.
+Francisco Garcia is the founder of Garcia companies: Garcia International, LLP, a business consulting firm, and Garcia Capital Management, a private equity firm focusing on early- and mid-stage companies.
+Both companies are located in Denver.

-Francisco founded and served as CEO and Chairman of IITC — an information technology solutions provider of satellite communications, network, engineering, and installation services — until he sold the company to PEC Solutions, Inc in 2004.
+After his military service, Francisco founded and served as CEO and Chairman of IITC — an information technology solutions provider of satellite communications, network, engineering, and installation services — until he sold the company to PEC Solutions, Inc. in 2004.
 For the fiscal year that ended September 30, 2004, Francisco led IITC to a record $37 million in revenue.
-He started IITC in O’Fallon, Illinois in 1991 with $1,000 and never made any other financial investment into the company.
+He started IITC in O'Fallon, Illinois in 1991.

 Following the sale of his company, Francisco turned his focus to community service, joining several organizations in the Denver community.
-He is currently a member of the board of trustees for the Denver Museum of Nature and Science.
-He is Vice Chairman of the Denver Public Schools Foundation, and has recently joined ACE (Alliance for Choice in Education) as a trustee.
-In 2007, he joined the board of AAA Colorado.
+He is currently a member of the board of trustees of AAA Colorado.

 To further his goal of providing education and education-related opportunities to underprivileged students, Francisco established The BTG Family Foundation.
 The foundation provides funding to nonprofit institutions to support the education, health, and welfare of elementary through college students.